 Kapama Private Game Reserve occupies a vast area between the northern Drakensberg mountains and the Greater Kruger National Park.
 The reserve with its 13000 hectares of pristine wilderness shares a large number of biomes with the Kruger Park and therefore are able to host all animals including the Big 5: Elephant, Lion, Leopard, Buffalo and Rhinoceros, to name but a few of the approximately 42 different mammal species calling Kapama home.
 Approximately 350 bird species and a myriad of smaller species can also be seen in their natural environment.
 Game drives are conducted twice daily with expert guides and trackers who will eagerly share their bush experiences and knowledge with you whilst driving through some of the most beautiful savannah woodlands, grassland and riverine bush which makes up the Kapama Game Reserve.

 Today enjoy one last game drive if time permits before returning to the Hoedspruit Airport for your flight(s) to Cape Town to continue your safari vacation.
-You will be met upon arrival and transferred to your guesthouse in the city bowl.
+You will be met upon arrival and transferred to the Cape Codogan Boutique Hotel in the city bowl.
 The old and established suburbs of Gardens, Oranjezicht and Tamboerskloof merge into each other as they line the foothills of Table Mountain and Signal Hill.
 The area enjoys convenient proximity to the city, the Table Mountain Cableway, as well as the beaches.
 The narrow little streets are lined by original Cape buildings, many of which have been beautifully restored, some now housing museums and art galleries, as well as lively sidewalk cafés and highly acclaimed restaurants.
 Now known for its trendy and modern vibe, this region is often visited on foot, encompassing the historic parliament buildings, the Company Gardens and the lively café culture and boutiques of Kloof Street.
 Overnight Cape Cadogan Boutique Hotel in a Luxury Room.
 Breakfast included.